Home network: Endpoint devices and services

 Home networks may consist of a variety of devices and services.
 Personal computers such as desktops and mobile computers like tablets and smartphones are commonly used on home networks to communicate with other devices.
 A network attached storage (NAS) device may be part of the network, for general storage or backup purposes.
 A print server can be used to share any directly connected printers with other computers on the network.
+A home server can be self-hosted on a home network instead of a web hosting service.

 Smart speakers may be used on a network for streaming media.
 DLNA is a common protocol used for interoperability between networked media-centric devices in the home, allowing devices like stereo systems on the network to access the music library from a PC on the same network, for example.
 Using an additional Internet connection, TVs for instance may stream online video content, while video game consoles can use online multiplayer.

 Traditionally, data-centric equipment such as computers and media players have been the primary tenants of a home network.
 However, due to the lowering cost of computing and the ubiquity of smartphone usage, many traditionally non-networked home equipment categories now include new variants capable of control or remote monitoring through an app on a smartphone.
 Newer startups and established home equipment manufacturers alike have begun to offer these products as part of a "Smart" or "Intelligent" or "Connected Home" portfolio.
 Examples of such may include "connected" light bulbs (see also Li-Fi), home security alarms and smoke detectors.
 These often run over the Internet so that they can be accessed remotely.

 Individuals may opt to subscribe to managed cloud computing services that provide such services instead of maintaining similar facilities within their home network.
 In such situations, local services along with the devices maintaining them are replaced by those in an external data center and made accessible to the home-dweller's computing devices via a WAN Internet connection.